invokemedia/ansible-amazon-node/README.md

 * install-nvm - install and setup nvm
 * install-node - install new version of node
-* adduser - create a node specific user
-* addlog - create the upstart log directory for the app
+* adddir - create a directory for the app
-* addupstart - create the upstart entry for the app
+* addlog - create the log directory for the app

 Dependencies
 ------------